abdulkayyummuttaki/RockbusterStealth-LLC/README.md

 ## Some of the analytics queries to answer business questions

-Total sales by each country
+Total sales price by each film

 	WITH aggregate_customer_amount_cte AS
 	(